christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

     sudo find / -name "numpy" 2>/dev/null

-**This is our last clue command...**
+**This is our last clue...**

-Here is the result of a particularly messed install:
+So, here is the reverse meaning of each path you might encounter:

+    /usr/lib/python2.7/dist-packages/numpy

+means Numpy has been installed by either

+- `apt-get` system manager with packet `python-numpy`
+- `easy_install` or `pip` in `sudo` mode for a system default Python 2

+    /usr/lib/python3/dist-packages/numpy

+means Numpy has been installed by either

+- `apt-get` system manager with packet `python3-numpy`
+- `easy_install` or `pip` in `sudo` mode for a system default Python 3  XXXXXuser default

+    /home/christopher/.local/lib/python2.7/site-packages/numpy

+means Numpy has been installed with `pip install --user`

+    /home/christopher/.local/lib/python3.5/site-packages/numpy

+means Numpy has been installed with `pip3 install` with a Python 3 using user directory by default

+XXXX

+virtualenv packages

     /home/christopher/miniconda2/lib/python2.7/site-packages/numpy

+means
+- `conda` has been installed on the system
+- Numpy has been installed with `pip` from conda install

-    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy-1.13.3-py2.7-linux-x86_64.egg/numpy
+    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy-1.13.3-py2.7-linux-x86_64.egg/numpy XXXXroot env packages?

-    /home/christopher/.local/lib/python3.5/site-packages/numpy
-    /home/christopher/miniconda2/pkgs/numpy-1.12.1-py36_0/lib/python3.6/site-packages/numpy
+??
+XXXX

     /home/christopher/miniconda2/pkgs/numpy-1.13.3-py27hbcc08e0_0/lib/python2.7/site-packages/numpy

+means
+- `conda` has been installed on the system
+- Numpy has been installed with `conda`

+but does not mean that Numpy is being used in the current environment or any other environments

     /home/christopher/miniconda2/envs/yad2k/lib/python3.6/site-packages/numpy

-So, here is the reverse meaning of each paths:

-    /home/christopher/miniconda2/lib/python2.7/site-packages/numpy

-=> means Numpy has been installed by
+???
+XXXX

+**Well done!**